2017–18 Kansas Jayhawks men's basketball team

 They received an automatic bid to the NCAA tournament as the No. 1 seed in the Midwest region.
 There they defeated Penn, Seton Hall, Clemson, and Duke to advance to the Final Four.
 In the Final Four, they lost to No. 1 seed from the East region and eventual National Champions, Villanova.

 Senior guard Devonte' Graham was named a Consensus First Team All-American.
 He was the 23rd different player to be named a Consensus First Team All-American and the 30th overall selection in Kansas history.
 It was also the 2nd consecutive year Kansas had a Consensus First Team All-American.

+In 2023, 15 of the Jayhawks wins, their regular season Conference Championship, their Big 12 Tournament Championship, their tournament appearance, and Final Four appearance, were all vacated for recruiting violations.
+Specifically games Silvio De Sousa played in were vacated; the first game he played was the home victory over Kansas State.
+He did not play in the games KU won at home against TCU (February 06), WVU (February 17) and at Texas Tech (February 24), so those wins were not vacated.
+The vacated NCAA Tournament appearance caused their NCAA record of consecutive NCAA Tournament appearances to end at 28 with their 2017 appearance being the final official appearance in the streak.

 Roster and coaching staff changes

 Coaching staff changes

 The Jayhawks did not experience any changes to their coaching staff.